 74 Wythe Avenue, Williamsburg

-This East Village store may be small in stature, but it’s crammed full with distinctive albums from wide-ranging genres, including electronic, rock, funk, soul, and reggae.
+All 1,500 square feet of this East Village store is crammed full with distinctive albums from wide-ranging genres, including electronic, rock, funk, soul, and reggae.
 If you want to spin tunes for more than just your Billy Idol “Dancing by Myself” evenings at home, you’ve come to an unbeatable place: Turntable Lab is famed as a tech resource for professional DJs and DJ wannabes.
 You’ll find turntable bundles, phono furniture, speakers, headphones, and pretty much anything else you’ll need.
 There’s also a selection of clothing, all cool enough for your skateboarding nephew but grown-up enough for you to wear on weekends.

 84 East 10th Street (between Third and Fourth Avenues), East Village